 BIOLOGY 203.
 (4) ECOLOGY.
 A study of the interrelationships between living organisms with each other and their non-living environment.
 Topics to include, but not to be limited to: the history of ecology; the characteristics of the physical environment; ecosystem energetics; biogeochemical cycles; comparative ecosystem ecology; population ecology; community ecology; and the impact of man on natural ecosystems.
 The laboratory emphasizes the techniques and practice of field ecology and natural history.
 Local and extended field trips are made.
 Prerequisites: Biology 110 and 151.

 BIOLOGY 204.
-(4) HUMAN ANATOMY AND PHYSIOLOGY I. Intensive study of organismal structure and function exemplified by the tissues, structures, and organ systems of the human body, including general principles of homeostasis and metabolism, development, and anatomical orientation and clinical terminology.
-Primary focus is on the musculoskeletal, cardiopulmonary, digestive, excretory, and reproductive systems.
-Laboratory sessions involve guided dissection in gross and microscopic anatomy and experiments in human physiology.
+(4) HUMAN ANATOMY AND PHYSIOLOGY I. The first half of a two-semester course series studying the structure and function of the human body.
+The primary focus will be on anatomical orientation, clinical terminology, homeostasis and metabolism, membrane physiology, and integumentary, musculoskeletal, and nervous and sensory systems.
+Laboratory sessions involve anatomical models, microscopy, guided dissection in gross and microscopic anatomy, and physiology experiments.
 Prerequisites: Biology 110 and 151.
 Offered: fall semester.

 BIOLOGY 260.
 (4) TROPICAL BIOLOGY.
 A study of species and habitat diversity characteristics of different tropical biomes.
 A guided description of the natural history, the interactions between animals and plants, and the effects of human intervention is offered.
 Students practice the scientific method by emphasizing intensive field work, gathering of data, analysis, and presentation of results.
 The course includes a study of different taxa unique to each biome and an exploration of the different environmental characteristics that allow some species and not others to be present in those environments.
 Prerequisites: Biology 110 and 151, or consent of the instructor.
 Offered: May Term.